top of page

 • Mineralogical composition and crystallinity

-• Surface area and reactivity, qXRD, NMR etc.
+• Surface area and reactivity (qXRD, NMR, etc.)

-• Different activation temperatures, enthalpic/‘energy’ requirements and ultimately;
+• Different activation temperatures, enthalpic/‘energy’ requirements, and ultimately;

 • Different embodied activation costs.

+These differences directly influence both the technical performance of the resulting binder and the economic feasibility of processing.
 In applied projects, it is not uncommon for materials of similar origin to require entirely different processing pathways to achieve consistent cementitious performance.

 Figure: Sample metakaolin-based binders from an assortment of clays.